 If it is possible, how much is up to you, live in peace with all men.

-Don't take your revenge, my dear, but give place to the wrath of God; because it is written: "Revenge is mine; I will give retribution
+Don't take your revenge, my dear, but give place to the wrath of God; because it is written: "Revenge is mine; I will give retribution», says the Lord.

 Rather, if your enemy is hungry, feed him; if there are seven, give him a drink; as, doing so, you shall heap burning coals on his head.